Specialist Diets for MCAS

 Access to specialist dietitians with experience in MCAS can be limited, especially in NHS services.
 But dietitians with expertise in gastrointestinal issues, food intolerances, or related conditions can often provide valuable support and adapt strategies to your needs.

-You might also share resources like Nourishing Health and Happiness with MCAS or Supporting someone with MCAS as a dietitian with your dietitian to support your care.
+You might also share resources like Nourishing Health and Happiness with MCAS or Supporting someone with MCAS as a dietitian with your dietitian to enable them to better understand your needs.

 Summary

-Diet isn’t just about managing symptoms, it’s about nourishment, pleasure, and wellbeing.
-Where possible, you should avoid making your diet more restrictive than necessary, as this can make symptoms and food fears worse.
-Focus on foods you can enjoy and tolerate, not just what you can’t eat and If a diet feels stressful or isolating, pause and revisit your goals with a professional.
+Where possible, you should try to avoid making your diet more restrictive than necessary.
+Focus on foods you can enjoy and tolerate, not just what you can’t eat and if a diet feels stressful or isolating, pause and revisit your goals with a professional.

 Sign up to become a Friend of Mast Cell Action so we can keep you up to date on our progress and on how to get involved in our latest campaigns and initiatives.